alexander-naumov/pam-accesscontrol/configuration.md

 ### Configuraion 5:
 Everyone can to login via all services, but for establisching SSH-session confirmation is necessary.

-Keep in mind, if there is no active X session (in this case nobody will be able to confirm the opening/creating of the new SSH-session (looked X session is an active session)), pam-accesscontrol interprets an ASK rule as OPEN.
+Keep in mind, if there is no active X session (in this case nobody will be able to confirm opening/creating of the new SSH-session (looked X session is an active session)), pam-accesscontrol interprets an `ASK` rule as `OPEN`.
 In other words, SSH access will be open (remote users still will need to use passwords or passphrase for its ssh-keys, i.e. standart SSH auth mechanism).
-.PP
-.RS 7

 ```
 DEFAULT:OPEN